Mickey Faerch: Personal life

 Faerch was born on May 10, 1956 in Copenhagen, Denmark.
 In 1966, she won a 9 years and under competition for playing the accordion, scoring an 85.
-In 1976, Faerch was injured in a single car accident near Grand Prairie.
+In 1976, Faerch was injured in a single car accident near Grand Prairie, Alberta.
 In 1995, she gave birth to a son, Daeg Faerch.

 Faerch lived in Guam, Las Vegas, and San Diego, graduating as a Phi Theta Kappa with 4 degrees from San Diego State University.

 Career

-Before owning a tattoo shop in Guam, Faerch headlined international burlesque shows in Canada, France, Guam, Japan and the United States from the 1970s to the 1990s.
-Known as "The Little Mermaid of Burlesque," she was inducted into the Burlesque Hall of Fame in 2024.
+Before owning a tattoo shop in Guam, Faerch was a burlesque dancer.
+She started in the 1970s in Guam, before doing shows in France, Japan, Montreal, Quebec, Pittsburgh, Pennsylvania, New York City, and headlining acts in Great Falls, Montana and Vancouver, British Columbia.
+Known as "The Little Mermaid of Burlesque," Faerch was inducted into the Burlesque Hall of Fame in 2024.

-In the 2000s, Faerch began acting in films like Run!
-Bitch Run!
-(2009) and Josie (2018).
+In the 2000s and 2010s, Faerch acted in several films including Run!
+Bitch Run!, Vampie: The Silliest Vampire Movie Ever Made, Josie, and Killer Therapy.

 In the 2020s, Faerch released a debut single as Yung Mae called "Whoop Whoop."
 She later co-starred as the titular character's "nasty, bedridden grandmother" in Ian Tripp's film Sincerely Saul.
 Her performance was praised by critics, including The New York Times.